Gwijde/2019_submission/README.md

 This file is in fact an SPSS out-file and as such contains several variables not absolute necessary for use in R, such as `FILTER` which is just a disjunction (OR) of `Filter_insuff_data` and `Filter_sig_dif_base` effected in SPSS syntax.

 ### Variables
-A description of variables used and their logcal coding.
+A description of variables used and their logical coding.
 As mentioned, some variables are not strictly speaking necessary but were calculated using SPSS syntax (e.g. `ALLOW` is 0 in certain logical cases, but also iff trial `MEP_AUC` exceeds 3SDs from participants' individual mean as calculated in SPSS.
 Your mileage may vary slighly if performing each operation in R from raw data).

 * `MEP`- individual MEP number for that participant, 1 - 240 in chronological succession
 * `Part_Anon`- Anonymised Participant data